Here are four options for staying in Devils Fork State Park.

 For those who prefer a more traditional camping experience, one just south of "roughing it," the park features 25 rustic (tent-only) campsites.
 These come equipped with 12-foot by 12-foot elevated tent pads, picnic tables and fire rings.
 Rustic campsites do not have water or electrical hook-ups, but they have access to restrooms and showers conveniently located in the campground.
 There is a limit of two tents per rustic campsite, and pets are welcome as long as they are leashed at all times.

-If adventure is your middle name, consider setting up camp in one of the park's 13 boat-in campsites.
-Accessible only by boat, these primitive campsites include fire rings and grill pits only; there's no electricity, no water and no restroom facilities.
-You'll also have to leave Fido at home since there are no pets allowed at the boat-in campsites.
+If adventure is your middle name, consider setting up camp in the new Double Springs boat-in camping area.
+Accessible only by boat, the area's 12 primitive campsites include fire rings and grill pits only; there's no electricity and no water.
+Relocated from the original boat-in camping area, this one is a more scenic spot and features a composting toilet.
+You'll have to leave Fido at home since there are no pets allowed at the boat-in campsites.

 Lodging rates vary seasonally, and you'll need to book in advance in order to reserve a villa or rustic campsite #13, which is arguably the most scenic campsite in the campground.
 Reservations may be made up to 11 months in advance.